Samak-e Ayyar

 Samak-e Ayyar (سمک عیار) is an ancient Persian romantic folklore story.

 Samak-e Ayyar was transmitted orally for an unknown time period, then was transcribed around the 12th century.
 It was published in 1968 in Iran.
 Samak-e Ayyar belongs to the Persian literary genre of popular romance.

 Plot

 Samak-e Ayyar is about the prince Khorshid-shāh, the son of Marzbān-shāh.
 At age 16, Khorshid-shāh falls in love with Mah-pari, princess of Kingdom of Chin (today part of China).
 He decides to journey to Chin to join her.

-Khorshid-shāh receives help from a group of “knights errant” or ʿayyārān, who are followers of javānmardī or Fotowwa principles.
+Khorshid-shāh receives help from a group of ʿayyārān "knights-errant" who are followers of javānmardī or futuwwa principles.
 Samak, the main protagonist, is an ʿayyār who becomes Khorshid-shāh's best friend and helps him on his quest.

-The ending of Samak-e Ayyar has been lost.
+The ending of the Samak-e ʿAyyar has been lost.

 Background

 The only extant copy of Samak-e Ayyar is an illustrated manuscript preserved in three volumes (Ouseley 379, 380, 381) in the Bodleian library in Oxford.
 This manuscript has no colophon, so there is no information about patron and scribe.
 The manuscript is also missing any note indicating the exact date and place of the codex's creation.